 Paul Lewis is a Seattle-based composer and playwright whose staged work includes musicals, full-length and one-act plays, a children’s opera, and a choral and orchestral requiem.
 Recent projects include a musical adaptation of Margaret Wise Brown’s iconic 1942 book The Runaway Bunny (Boston Children’s Theatre); The Crossing, A Musical (Theater Schmeater and Jewel Box Theatre), winner of a Seattle Times 2016 Footlights Award for Promising New Work, and nominated by Seattle Theater Writers for outstanding musical composition; a musical adaptation of the children’s literature classic Caps for Sale (Boston Children’s Theatre); the full-length play Oblivion (Driftwood Players, after staged readings at Atlantic Stage, Raven Players, and HRC Showcase Theatre); and The Hours of Life, A Musical (Theatre22).
+Other Theatre for Young Audiences pieces include The Bremen Town Black Cat Band (Valley Center Stage), published by YouthPLAYS; and The Gingerbread Man, A Musical (Valley Center Stage).
 Paul’s musical underscoring for The Pride (Theatre22) also picked up a 2016 music nomination from Seattle Theater Writers.
 His one-act plays have been staged at play festivals across the country and in Canada, Mexico and the UK, winning Best of Festival awards in a number of these; and they have been published in Best Ten-Minute Play and Best Stage Monologue anthologies.
 His full-length play The Names has had developmental readings at Equity Library Theatre Chicago, Atlantic Stage, FUSION, and Macha Monkey, and his full-length musical Still Life Davenport was recently workshopped at a Seattle-area theatre.
 He is a member of BMI and The Dramatists Guild of America and the recipient of a 2017 Island Treasure award for significant contributions to the arts and humanities.